 Laboratory for X-ray Nanoscience and Technologies

-The Laboratory for X-ray Nanoscience and Technologies' (LXS) mission is to perform fundamental and applied research with focus on nanoscience by leveraging the synergies between advanced micro/nanofabrication and large-scale facilities, particularly the Swiss Light Source (SLS) and the SwissFEL.
+The Laboratory for X-ray Nanoscience and Technologies' (LXN) mission is to perform fundamental and applied research with focus on nanoscience by leveraging the synergies between advanced micro/nanofabrication and large-scale facilities, particularly the Swiss Light Source (SLS) and the SwissFEL.
 We develop and apply X-ray instrumentation (optics, detectors, diagnostics, etc.) for large-scale facilities using advanced micro and nanotechnology.

 Latest Scientific Highlights and News

 Christian Wäckerlin talks about fundamental research into novel nanowires and their potential applications.

 Synchrotron light can be used in follow-up after a heart transplant to determine whether the body may be rejecting the new organ.

 Dr Christian Wäckerlin (*1983), currently Research and Teaching Associate at EPFL and Project Leader at the Paul Scherrer Institute (PSI), as Assistant Professor of Physics in the School of Basic Sciences.
 Christian Wäckerlin’s research focuses on nanoscience and quantum engineering.